PRIDE-Archive/pride-web/static/markdown/submitdatapage/content.md

-## How to submit data to PRIDE as a ProteomeXchange Submission
+## How to submit data to PRIDE and what happens after a dataset has been submitted

 PRIDE welcomes direct user submissions of protein and peptide identification/quantification data with the accompanying mass spectra evidence and any other related data types, usually to be published in peer-reviewed publications.
 The  focus of PRIDE is to support the deposition of proteomics datasets from any experimental approach.